TheEpic0ne/HelpDatblockCom/docs/datearth.md

 ### Sieging

-As a king or general, place a coloured banner in the wilderness close to a town.
-This action will initiate a new siege, or cause the attacker to join an existing one.
-The upfront cost of the siege for the attacker is $500.
+As a king or general, place a coloured banner in the wilderness close to a town to initiate a siege.
+Starting a siege will cost the attacking nation $1000.
+This money will be recovered by the siege winner.

 #### Gaining siege points
 As an attacker (soldier/general/king) or a defender (guard/sheriff/mayor), occupy the wilderness area close to the siege banner and/or kill enemy players within a large radius of the siege banner.
 Allies can contribute.